zliobaite/zliobaite.github.io/_posts/2015-10-28-similarity-between-sets.md

 ### Symmetric similarity measures ###

 One big topic in paleontological data analysis is comparing similarities of sets of species found in different geographc areas and coming from different times.
-A set of species, for example, is {wolf,rabbit,raindeer}.
+A set of species, for example, is {wolf, rabbit, raindeer}.
 For measuring similarity, standard and specifically developed indices are used, the most popular of which are: Dice, Jaccard, Simpson, Raup-Crick.

 Suppose we have two sets A and B.